 - Querying data: APIs and LINQ

 Entity Framework Core

 With .NET 5 also comes a while new Entity Framework Core.

 A new implementation of EF, which can run cross-platform, on Windows, Mac and Linux.

 - Scaffolding your project from an existing database

 Modeling your database with EF Core

-module will discuss how to model your database within EF Core using Fluent API.
+You will see how to use these to model your database in EF Core and apply the changes

 - DDD and Persistance Ignorance